civictechdc/codefordc-website-archive/team.md

 {% include JB/setup %}

 ##Matt Bailey / [@MattBailey0](https://twitter.com/MattBailey0)
-Matt is the co-founder of the Code for DC group and CTO at [Citizen Effect](http://citizeneffect.org).
+Matt is the co-founder of the Code for DC group and Technology Strategist at [CFPB](http://www.consumerfinance.gov/).

 ##Justin Grimes / [@justgrimes](https://twitter.com/justgrimes)
 Justin is the other founder of the Code for DC group and is a PhD student of Information Studies at the University of Maryland College Park.